karan96108/My-Portfolio/README.md

 -   **CodeTribe:** (Provide a brief description of this project and its purpose.)
 -   **SoftClique Website:** (Provide a brief description of this project, highlighting any specific features or technologies used.)

-(Consider adding links to the live demos or GitHub repositories for each project in this section.)

-## Contributing

-(Add a section here if you are open to contributions, outlining the process.)

-## License

-(Specify the license under which your project is distributed.)

-## Contact

-(Provide ways for others to contact you, e.g., email, social media links.)